Optimization with Constraint Learning: A Framework and Survey: General Description of Framework

 \section{General Description of Framework}

 The proposed framework is the result of a careful analysis of many approaches adopted in the literature covered by this survey.
-It is the formalization of a procedure that (partially) recurs in most of the approaches for learning constraints.
-We believe that a complete view of all the steps that characterize the framework will help future research see the big picture of constraint learning, and the impact that each step has on the final performance (in a loose sense).
-These steps are enumerated below: \begin{enumerate} \item Setup of the conceptual optimization model \item Data gathering and preprocessing \item Selection and training of predictive models \item Resolution of the optimization model \item Verification and improvement of the optimization model. \end{enumerate}
+It is the formalization of a procedure that (partially) recurs in most approaches to learning constraints.
+We believe that a complete view of all the steps that characterize the framework will help future research see the big picture of constraint learning, and the impact that each step has on the final performance.

-Although the steps of the framework are given in sequential order, it should be noted that some of these steps may be repeated in non-sequential order, i.e. internal loops are possible.
-This may be necessary in order to improve the performance of the optimized model.